bluewinginc/progress/README.md

 Progress Calculator

-This version requires PHP 8.1+
+This version requires PHP >= 8.1

+Please contact the developer for documentation.